ptonner/gp_growth_phenotype/README.md

 ## Examples

-Input to the B-GREAT method should come from two dataframes, *data* (n x p) and *meta* (p x k) for n time-points, p time-course measurements (replicates) and k columns of metadata.
+Input to the B-GREAT method should come from two dataframes, *data* (n x p) and *meta* (p x k) where n, p, and k are:
+* n: number of time-points
+* p: number of time-course measurements (replicates)
+* k: number of covariates to be tested, e.g. strain, condition.

 The index of *data* is assumed to be the time column.
 Each row of *meta* should correspond to a single column of *data*, e.g. the number of columns in *data* should equal the number of rows in *meta*.

 ```python
 import pandas as pd